 We are dedicated to providing a harassment-free experience for every individual at our events.
 No one deserves to be harassed.
 We take all allegations of harassment very seriously and seek to resolve all complaints with appropriate action and decorum.
-This document outlines important definitions, procedures, and guidelines that you must be aware of and abide by while attending our events.
-We are grateful for all of the response and feedback we have received on our policies, throughout the years.
+This document outlines important definitions, procedures, and guidelines that you must be aware of and abide by while attending our events or working as a Widdershins Inc. Employee.
+We are grateful for all of the responses and feedback we have received on our policies, throughout the years.

 This policy seeks to take into account all the feedback we have received, if you feel that there is something we missed or could change for the better, please do not hesitate to email us at [email protected] for further discussion.

 For this policy “individual” refers to any human or animal attending our events including but not limited to attendees, emergency services personal, event staff and volunteers, guests, hotel management and staff, performers, service and show animals, vendors.